Our industry-approved systems protect properties and people

-All design, installation and maintenance work we carry out will be in line with the latest British standards, the current one being BS EN 12845:2015.
+All design, installation and maintenance work we carry out is in line with the latest British standards, the current one being BS EN 12845:2015.

 The automatic fire sprinkler system is the most widely used fire protection system today.
-Sprinklers have been used to protect property and life since 1872 and modern innovations have made fire sprinklers even more effective at combating fire.
-These systems are designed to protect property or life as specified by the various automatic fire sprinkler standards.
-Within commercial properties, the British standard BS EN 12845:2015 would be used.
+First used in 1872, modern innovations have made sprinklers far more effective at combating fire.
+They are designed to protect property and people as specified by the various automatic fire sprinkler standards.
+Within commercial properties, the British standard BS EN 12845:2015 is used.
 In special circumstances, some of our systems are designed and installed to NFPA 13 and FM Global standards.
-Over 40 million sprinkler heads are fitted worldwide every year.

 Sprinkler systems are simple in design.
-However, to comply with building regulations, the insurer or fire officer, they must adhere to the standards to achieve compliance.
+However, to comply with building regulations, as well as the insurer or fire officer, they must adhere to the standards to achieve compliance.

-- A means of controlling the supply of water into the sprinkler system, usually comprising sets of valves, a network of pipes and individual zones.
+- A means of controlling the supply of water into the sprinkler system, usually through sets of valves, a network of pipes and individual zones.

 The most common conventional installation used in most applications.
 Pipework is permanently charged with water, ready to be discharged in the event of a fire.

 Used in areas where the temperature is sub-zero and prone to freezing.
 The pipework is pressurised with air; once the air pressure is reduced due to a head activation, the control valve will release water into the pipework.